AD Torrejón CF: History

-The team base is at 2 other clubs in Torrejon, the AD Torrejón and the Torrejón CF, who decided to merge in the year 2001 to form a single professional team in the League, the AD Torrejón CF. The clubs trace their emergence back to 1953 when CD Torrejon first was established.
+The team base is at 2 other clubs in Torrejon, AD Torrejón and Torrejón CF, who decided to merge in 2002 to form a single professional team in the League, AD Torrejón CF. The clubs trace their emergence back to 1953 when CD Torrejon was first established.

-The men's team managed to debut for the first time in Tercera División in the 2003-04 season, achieving a good sixth place, and remained in that category 2 seasons until the team fell.
-In the 2006-07 Torrejon was the leader of their group in Preferente, so he returned to Tercera Division.
+The men's team made their debut for the first time in Tercera División in the 2003–04 season, achieving a good sixth place, and remained in that category 2 seasons until the team fell.
+In the 2006-07 season, Torrejon was the leader of their group in Preferente, so he returned to Tercera Division.
 Currently struggle for permanence.